nishamuktewar/missing_data_imputation/README.md

 ## Criteria
 1. Is it exciting to the team?
 Would not classify it as exciting but definitely something that needs our attention
-2. Can it be framed as a strong capability (rather than an algorithm)? probably, no
+2. Can it be framed as a strong capability (rather than an algorithm)? probably no
 3. Is it a subject that is more possible now than in two years, and likely to be more possible/transformative still in a couple of years.
 That usually means some or all of the following things are true:
   i.
 There is excitement (ideally including concrete breakthroughs) in the research community - maybe ii.
 Economic constraints (e.g. hardware) have lessened/disappeared